On the exact Berk-Jones statistics and their p-value calculation: Computing p-values

 \section{Computing p-values}

-For the classical one-sided and two-sided KS statistics, there are many methods to compute the corresponding \(p\)-values, see \citet{Durbin1973,BrownHarvey2008one,BrownHarvey2008two}.
+For the classical one-sided and two-sided KS statistics, there are many methods to compute the corresponding \(p\)-values, see \citet{Durbin1973,MarsagliaTsangWang2003,BrownHarvey2008one,BrownHarvey2008two}.
 Most of these methods, however, are particular to KS and inapplicable to other GOF statistics.
-Notable exceptions are the recursion relations of \cite{Noe1972} and of \cite{KhmaladzeShinjikashvili2001}.
-Both can compute the $p$-value of any supremum-based two-sided (or one-sided) statistic using $O(n^3)$ operations.
-For another recent algorithm with complexity \(O(n^{3})\), see \cite{Barnett_Lin}.
+Notable exceptions include \citep{Noe1972, FriedrichSchellhaas1998, KhmaladzeShinjikashvili2001} whose recursion formulas can compute the $p$-value of any supremum-based two-sided (or one-sided) statistic using $O(n^3)$ operations and the recent algorithm of \citet{MoscovichNadler2015} that runs in $O(n^2 \log n)$ steps.
+For another recent work with time complexity \(O(n^{3})\), see \cite{Barnett_Lin}.

-In this section we present an $O(n^2)$ algorithm to compute \(p\)-values of \textit{any} supremum-based one-sided test statistic, including $M_n^+, M_n^-, R_n^+, R_n^-$ and the Higher Criticism.
+In this section we present an $O(n^2)$ algorithm to compute \(p\)-values of any supremum-based \textit{one-sided} test statistic, including $M_n^+, M_n^-, R_n^+, R_n^-$ and the Higher Criticism.
 Furthermore, it may be used to obtain approximations of the \(p\)-value of two-sided statistics.

 To describe our approach, note that by Eq. \eqref{def:p_i},